 Emissions from cars

-The calculator uses a factor of 14.3 kg CO2 per gallon.
+The calculator uses a factor of 14.3 kg CO2 per gallon of fuel.

 Carbon dioxide arises from